Four Dimensions of Greta

-Four Dimensions of Greta is a 1972 British sex comedy film directed and produced by Pete Walker, featuring four 3-D film sequences.
-It was the first British film to use 3-D, and the tagline on the poster read, "A girl in your lap".
-The film is also known as The Three Dimensions of Greta.
+Four Dimensions of Greta (also known as The Three Dimensions of Greta) is a 1972 British sex comedy film directed and produced by Pete Walker and starring Leena Skoog and Tristan Rogers.
+It was written by Murray Smith.

+It features four 3-D film sequences.
+The tagline on the poster read, "A girl in your lap".

 Plot

 Hans, a young German journalist arrives in London to write an article about au pair girls but is requested by friends to investigate the whereabouts of their teenage daughter Greta.
-He interviews four individuals who all paint distinctly different pictures of the missing girl - each revealing a different aspect or dimension.
+He interviews four individuals who all paint distinctly different pictures of the missing girl – each revealing a different aspect.
 These reminiscences constitute the film's 3-D sequences.
 Hans finally tracks down Greta and discovers she has been kidnapped by an East End gangster.